-Update of the national programme for the management of spent nuclear fuel and radioactive waste has begun
+National programme and environmental impact assessment of spent nuclear fuel and radioactive waste management completed

-The Ministry of Economic Affairs and Employment, the Ministry of Social Affairs and Health and the Radiation and Nuclear Safety Authority have published a draft of the national programme on the management of spent fuel and radioactive waste management and the related decision on approval on 1 March 2022.
+The Ministry of Economic Affairs and Employment, the Ministry of Social Affairs and Health, and the Radiation and Nuclear Safety Authority published the national programme for spent nuclear fuel and radioactive waste management and the related decision on approval on 1 March 2022.
 They also published a report on the environmental impacts of the programme.

 More information: [email protected]